siteleaf/siteleaf.com/_posts/2018-02-13-seo-with-jekyll-siteleaf.markdown

 <small>We have had some requests recently for a blog post about SEO on Siteleaf, and we are here to deliver.
 Is there something you would love for us to cover on the blog?
 Let us [know](https://twitter.com/siteleaf)!

-<small>If you have any questions about SEO on Siteleaf get in touch with us on [twitter](https://twitter.com/siteleaf) & chat with the [Siteleaf community](https://chat.siteleaf.com/) on Slack.
+<small>If you have any questions about SEO on Siteleaf get in touch with us on [twitter](https://twitter.com/siteleaf) & chat with the [Siteleaf community](https://community.siteleaf.com).